-- (1) A water resource plan prepared by a Basin State must contain a description of the consultation in relation to the plan (including in relation to any part of the plan), if any, that was undertaken before the State gave the plan to the Authority under subsection 63(1) of the Act.
+- A water resource plan prepared by a Basin State must contain a description of the consultation in relation to the plan (including in relation to any part of the plan), if any, that was undertaken before the State gave the plan to the Authority under subsection 63(1) of the Act.
 Note: A water resource plan prepared by the Authority and adopted under section 69 of the Act is a legislative instrument.
 The Legislative Instruments Act 2003 requires that the explanatory statements for such plans describe the consultation undertaken in relation to the plans. - (2) If a water resource plan is amended in accordance with section 65 of the Act, the plan must contain a description of the consultation in relation to the amendment, if any, that was undertaken before the relevant Basin State gave the proposed amendment to the Authority under subsection 65(2) of the Act.

 10.07 subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome 1 Any consultation carried out in relation to all or part of the WRP is described True Schedule B WRP s.
 1.7 Schedule C Schedule B refers to WRP s.
-1.7 as addressing s.
+1.7 and Schedule C as addressing s.
 10.07 of the Basin Plan.
 Text for accreditation at s.
-1.7 refers to Schedule C for a description of the consultation that has been carried out in relation to the development of the proposed WRP.
-Examination of Schedule C confirms the report describes the public, targeted and First Nations consultation that was undertaken for the development of the proposed WRP.
-As the NSW Murray-Darling Basin Porous Rock WRP area is adjacent to WRP areas located in Queensland, Victoria and South Australia, s 63(2) of the Water Act 2007 (Cth) requires the proposed WRP to be prepared in consultation with Queensland, Victoria and South Australia.
-Examination of Schedule C confirms that opportunities were provided to Queensland, Victoria and South Australia to comment on the proposed WRP.
-This included through the MET
+1.7 refers to WRP Schedule C for a description of the consultation that has been carried out in relation to the development of the proposed WRP.
+Examination of Schedule C confirms that the report describes the public, targeted and First Nations consultation that was undertaken for the development of the proposed WRP.
+As the Lachlan Alluvium WRP area is not adjacent to a WRP area in another state, consultation as set out under s.
+63(2) of the Water Act 2007 is not required.

-10.07 subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome Water Resource Plan Working Group and Basin Officials Committee.
 The Authority is satisfied that the requirement has been met.
+MET

-2 The WRP is being presented for the purpose of accreditation of an amendment under s65 of the Water Act 2007 False WRP s.
+10.07 subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome 2 The WRP is being presented for the purpose of accreditation of an amendment under s65 of the Water Act 2007 False WRP s.
 1.7 Text for accreditation at WRP s.
-1.7 states that the proposed WRP is not being presented for the purpose of an amendment accreditation under section 65 of the Water Act 2007.
+1.7 states that the proposed WRP is not being presented for the purpose of an amendment accreditation under s.
+65 of the Water Act 2007.
 There is, therefore, no need to describe consultation undertaken in relation to a proposed amendment.
 Not applicable The WRP describes the consultation undertaken in relation to the proposed amendment Test turned off